Latest Country Reports

 a.
 Freedom of Speech and Press

-The constitution provides for freedom of speech and press, but the government did not respect these rights in practice.
+The constitution provides for freedom of speech and press, but the government did not respect these rights.

-Freedom of Speech: The Law on Political Parties enacted in January requires political parties to allow representatives of the Central Election Committee and MOJ to monitor their meetings.
+Freedom of Speech: The law requires political parties to allow representatives of the Central Election Committee and Ministry of Justice to monitor their meetings.
 The government also warned critics against speaking with visiting journalists or other foreigners about human rights problems.

-Freedom of Press: The government financed and controlled the publication of books and almost all print media.
-A weekly newspaper, Rysgal, continued to operate during the year, although its stories were largely reprints of state media outlets or reflected the views of the state news agency.
-The government imposed significant restrictions on the importation of foreign newspapers except for the private but government-sanctioned Turkish newspaper Zaman, which reflected the views of the state newspapers.
+Press Freedoms: The government financed and controlled the publication of books and almost all other print media.
+A weekly newspaper, Rysgal, continued to operate, although its stories were largely reprints from state media outlets or reflected the views of the state news agency.
+The government imposed significant restrictions on the importation of foreign newspapers except for the private but government-sanctioned Turkish newspaper Zaman, which reflected the views of the Turkmenistani state newspapers.

 The government controlled radio and local television, but satellite dishes providing access to foreign television programming were widespread throughout the country.
 Citizens also received international radio programs through satellite access.

-Violence and Harassment: The government reportedly subjected journalists to surveillance and harassment, particularly prior to the February presidential election.
+Violence and Harassment: The government reportedly subjected journalists to surveillance and harassment, particularly after the president fell off his mount during an April horse race.
+Security services reportedly demanded that footage of the event be immediately deleted from the cameras of journalists and other individuals attending the event.
+Security services also reportedly searched the electronic equipment of departing journalists and visitors at Ashgabat International Airport in an additional attempt to erase footage of the fall.
 There were reports that law enforcement officials harassed and detained citizen journalists who worked for foreign media outlets.

 As in previous years, the government required state journalists to obtain permission to cover specific events as well as to publish or broadcast the subject matter they had covered.